SophiaHess/DEEM/linkedin_enrichment_startups/README.md

 An example config file can be found in `.config`.

 ## Run startup_linkedin_search.py
-Preparation Steps
-- As a basic requirement you need to activate a LinkedIn account.
-Specify your login credentials in the `.config` file.
 - Run the script by passing your config file after the `-f` flag
 ````
 python ./startup_linkedin_search.py -f ../../.config/example.ini